 Plastic packaging manufacturers need about 430,000 gallons of oil to make 100 million plastic bags.
-That may sound manageable until you realize that the U.S goes through 380 billion plastic bags a year3.
+That may sound manageable until you realize that the U.S. goes through 380 billion plastic bags a year2.
 When the average family accumulates 60 grocery bags from only four trips to the grocery store, it's easy to see how we can reach this number.

-In Europe, plastic packaging accounts for 59% of packaging2 (when measured by weight).
+In Europe, plastic packaging accounts for 59% of packaging1 (when measured by weight).
 In the US, that number is closer to 65%.
 Plastic packaging is a $700 billion industry that won't slow down until the consumers decide that we've had enough.

 Plastics kill more than one million sea birds and 100,000 marine animals yearly.
 And if we don't make the needed changes now, that number is bound to keep rising.

 So what can we do?
 How do we reduce our dependence on plastic packaging to cut down fossil fuel use, save marine animals, and preserve the nature of our water bodies?
 Well, we can start by using less packaging.
 Here's how you, in your small way, can reduce packaging waste.